idrinth-thalui/core/writings/idrinthFollowerFamilyDossier.md

 ## Idileth the Crow

 I am not quite sure what made him become such an enemy to me.
-He was asking simple questions, that I had simple answers for and somehow still prefered the Thalmor's rotten answers over the truth.
+He was asking simple questions, that I had simple answers for and somehow still preferred the Thalmor's rotten answers over the truth.
 I noticed him hunting me a few days ago, his smell is still very similar to my brother's.
 It seems he has also followed me to Skyrim, something I did not expect.
 I need to do something about him before he becomes a real  problem, but on the other hand I don't want to harm family if I can help it.

 ## Calenith